kirbydesign/designsystem/.github/CONTRIBUTING.md

 <!-- Perhaps come up with a more code related example - i just couldn't at the time of writing -->
 For example the text:
->> I went to the royal danish library the other day, i think that the RDL is very nice!
+> I went to the RDL the other day, i think that the RDL is very nice!
 They have a huge selectin of books such as: the old man and the sea, 1984, Brave new world and the count of monte cristo

 Is much harder to read than:
->> I went to the royal danish library (RDL) the other day.
+> I went to the royal danish library (RDL) the other day.
 The RDL is very nice.
 They have a huge selection of books, such as:
->> - the old man and the sea
+> - the old man and the sea
->> - 1984
+> - 1984
->> - brave new world
+> - brave new world
->> - the count of monte cristo
+> - the count of monte cristo

 #### The good issue contains screenshots and gifs if possible
 <!-- - A picture says more than 1000 words...
 (Imagine how much a gif is saying) -->